 25 Stars You Didn't Know Got Their Start in Commercials

 The advent of streaming services and DVRs has made sitting through those long commercial breaks a thing of the past.
 Of course, there are plenty of perks to commercial-free television, but skipping those irksome ads means missing out on the chance to spot the next superstar.
 It's true!
 The odds are good that one of those fresh-faced young people selling soda or nasal spray will be mega-famous one day.
 Don't believe us?
-From Brad Pitt's chip campaign to Britney Spears's BBQ sauce-hawking gig, here are some of the celebrities who made their debuts in commercials long before they were household names.
+From Brad Pitt's chip campaign to Britney Spears' BBQ sauce-hawking gig, here are some of the celebrities who made their debuts in commercials long before they were household names.
 And for more star backstories, here are 17 Celebrities You Didn't Know Were Siblings.

 Ben Affleck (Burger King)